-Also, you should place any products stored in mylar bags into thick plastic buckets.
+Also, I repeat, you should place any products stored in Mylar bags into thick plastic buckets.
 This ensures that rodents and other pests will stay away from your investment.
 Make sure the bins or buckets are made from food-grade plastics.
 Otherwise, chemicals and dyes may contaminate your supply.

 You can seal your bags with a vacuum sealer, clothes iron, or even a hair straightener.
 The vacuum sealer has been proven most effective.
 An iron or hair straightener is still effective, and you probably already have one.
 Both of these create an airtight seal by melting the mylar together.

 For meats, veggies, and fruits, you’re also going to need a freeze dryer.
 While dehydrators are an excellent option, dehydrated fruits and vegetables only last for around three years.
 When adequately freeze-dried, your food can easily last 20 or more years depending on how you store it.

 Time for a big disclosure here: a freeze dryer is expensive.
 This home-version from Harvest Right runs just over $2,000.
 But, the technology it employs is well worth the price.
 These machines chill your food down to negative 30 degrees, then activate a high-powered vacuum pump that begins to eliminate water vapor from inside the food.
 The process of warming and re-freezing removes all the air.
 Guess who else uses freeze-dried foods?
 That’s right, astronauts.

 What You Need to Do

-After bringing your items home from the grocery store, the first step is to prepare them for the freeze dryer.
+After assembling your 25 year food supply, the next step is to prepare them for the freeze dryer.
 You’ll need to cut larger food items into smaller pieces for the process to work as it should.
 You can prepare anything from meat to vegetables and even pasta with cheese.
 Use your imagination and combine foods that you would typically use to make a meal.

-After placing everything into the bag, seal it up tight using one of the heating methods mentioned above (vacuum seal, iron, or straightener).
-These will ensure that your meals have a 25-year shelf life.
+After placing everything into the bag, seal it up tight.
+To do this, use one of the heating methods mentioned above (vacuum seal, iron, or straightener).
+These will ensure that your meals have a 25 year shelf life.
 From there, put your bags into the food-safe, thick rubber tubs mentioned above.
 This will keep pests away from your food supply.

 Does all this sound a bit confusing?
 We don’t blame you.
-Here’s a video on how to vacuum seal a mylar bag.
+Here’s a video with visual instructions on how to vacuum seal a mylar bag.

-The way you store your food can drastically reduce or prolong its shelf life.
-Items kept in a pantry or kitchen easily get exposed to heat and sunlight.
+The ways in which you store your food can drastically reduce or prolong its shelf life.
+Items kept in a pantry or kitchen can easily get exposed to heat and sunlight.
 Both of these shorten the lifespan of sealed goods.
 Mylar bags are well known for keeping light out.
 But this isn’t enough to keep your food in tip-top shape for a quarter of a century.

-- Date each bag and box with the month, day, and year you sealed it to prevent eating spoiled goods in the event you’re hunkering down for a long time.
+- Date each bag and box with the month, day, and year you sealed it.
+This will prevent eating spoiled goods in the event you’re hunkering down for a long time.

 - Check your supply once a month to ensure no pests have made their way into the food.
 You’ll also want to make sure no bags are damaged or opened.